Illnesses

 Multiple sclerosis (MS) is an unpredictable and often disabling disease of the central nervous system that affects millions worldwide.
 It has no known cause, although scientists believe it may be due to genetic and environmental factors.
 Common MS symptoms vary among individuals and can range from difficulty balancing to fatigue, blurred vision, dizziness, and muscle stiffness.
 Fortunately, advancements in modern medicine have enabled us to develop treatments that can reduce the severity and frequency of the symptoms in those afflicted with MS. In the coming years, people can only hope to see continued progress in understanding this complex illness so that someday a cure can be found for those who have multiple sclerosis.

-Also Read How To Pass A Hair Follicle Test
+Also Read How To Avoid Dry Socket

 Stroke